martin-ockajak/cantrip/README.md

 ### Features

-- Equivalents of suitable iterator methods are added to standard library collections
+- Equivalents of standard iterator methods are added to standard library collections
 - Additional utility methods commonly found in collection libraries are also included
 - Transformation methods return a new collection instance instead of returning an iterator
 - All methods consider collection instances to be immutable although some may consume them